Extended-Object-Detection-ROS/qt_gui_eod/README.md

 Allows:
  - See and save results of object detection on static images
- - Edit and save object bases
+ - Edit and save object bases (XML-files with object descriptions)
- - Choosing subset of objects for detection
+ - Choose subset of objects for detection

 ![empty gui](doc/eod_gui_empty.png)